trevordevore/lc-hunspell/README.md

 # lc-hunspell
 LCB Wrapper around Hunspell

 This repo contains version 1.6.2 of Hunspell for 32-bit and 64-bit Windows.
+The hunspell.lcb file wraps these DLLs and provides an API for doing the following:

+- Spell checking a word
+- Getting suggested words for a misspelled word
+- Adding a word to the in-memory dictionary
+- Removing a word from the in-memory dictionary

+The hunspell.livecodescript file is intended to be used as a library.
+It provides the `hunspellFindMisspelledWords` function which will spell check a run of text and returns character ranges for all misspelled words.
+The return value can be assigned to the `flaggedRanges` property of a field.

 A French dictionary is included for testing purposes.

+# Linux and macoS Support

+## Linux

+Support can be added to this repo by compiling the hunspell library as a shared object library (.so) for both 32 and 64-bit.
+The 32-bit library should be added as `./code/x86-linux/libhunspell.so` and the 64-bit version should be added as `./code/x86_64-linux/libhunspell.so`.

+## macOS

+macOS provides a built-in spell checker which should be used.
 A wrapper around NSSpellChecker for macOS can be found at the following url:

 https://github.com/trevordevore/lc-macos-toolset/blob/master/NSSpellChecker/nsspellchecker.lcb

+If you want to work on the extension on macOS then add a hunspell dylib to `./code/x86_64-mac/libhunspell.dylib`.

 ## Testing